padogrid/bundle-hazelcast-3n4n5-docker-debezium_hive_kafka/README.md

 ## Building Demo

-:pencil2: This bundle builds the demo enviroment based on the Hazelcast and Management versions in your workspace.
-Make sure your workspace has been configured with the desired versions before building the demo environment.
+✏️  *This bundle builds the demo enviroment based on the Hazelcast and Management versions in your workspace.
+Make sure your workspace has been configured with the desired versions before building the demo environment.*

 First, change your cluster context to a Hazelcast cluster.
 This is required in order to configure the Hazelcast Docker containers.